 In order to tighten these bolts without spanner wrenches, first break them lose using whatever method fits best for your toolset, if needed, use heat around each bolt head in order to help loosen things up before moving onto the next steps.

 Step 4: Tightening With Socket Set

 After breaking everything loose, tighten each bolt by hand in order to hold them in place.
 This is also a good time to make sure that the nut isn’t cross-threaded and has been put on correctly before tightening it again with your desired toolset.

 Once all bolts have been tightened just a little bit, break them loose once more using whatever method fits best for your tools being used while slowly going back over each one until they are tight enough where you can move on to the next step.

-Fifth Step: Final Tightening
+Step 5: Final Tightening